captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 in your heart
 ---
+template: overlap
+## LISSETTE:
 that you deserve that.
----

 ## PETER:
-Can you just tell me
+This is bananas.
 ---
-what you need to tell me.
----
-## LISSETTE:
-First you need to look me in the eye.
----
+template: overlap
 ## PETER:
-This is bananas.
----
 You’re being bananas.
----

 ## LISSETTE:
 Look me in the eye goddamnit.
 ---
-Now tell me.
+Now tell me.   [laughs]
 ---
-## PETER:
-I feel ridiculous.
+I am a wonderful
 ---
+template: overlap
 ## LISSETTE:
-I don’t care.
----
-I am a wonderful
----
 and amazing human and I.
----
-Just do it.
----

 ## PETER:
 So fucking bossy.
 ---